Actalis-CA/CP-CPS/CPS/temp/SMIME_CP_CPS.md

 # 9 OTHER BUSINESS AND LEGAL MATTERS

-For more details on legal matters related to certificates issued under this CP, the reader is referred to the Terms & Conditions [T&C] published on the CA web site.
+The general Terms & Conditions of the CA service herein described are provided to customers as a separate document, to be accepted at application time, published on the CA web site (see par.
+2.2).

 ## 9.1 Fees